Published: 19 Aug, 2022

 In essence, the development of MVP is agile.
 According to agile methodology, you manage your product development into manageable sprints to be able to make changes based on the market demand, user satisfaction, their actual requirements, and your digital product and services.

 The agile methodology enables the product developers to take risks (an essential part of the MVP stage) with minimum wastage of time and resources.
-This also means that developers will have ample time and resources to efficiently test the business hypothesis throughout the development process.
+This also means that mobile app developers will have ample time and resources to efficiently test the business hypothesis throughout the development process.

 Did you know some of the biggest businesses (primarily digital businesses) that we know and are surrounded by began as an MVP and worked their way upwards from there?